A4MAGE/MAGEPlatform/README.md

 - `./search/` — Search bar feature with mock data and test page
 - `./database/` — SQL schema and database structure for the platform

+### Gladys - ./server_endpoint/ and ./audio/AudioController.js
 ---
+- added a backend server endpoint to add into presets table.
+- modified AudioController.js for audioside commands
 ## Structure

 ```